wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/wodle-azure-logs.rst

 storage\\container\\path
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Defines for the container a path to search into.
-If isn't present the module retrieves all the blobs at the root level.
+Defines, for the container, a path to search into.
+If it isn't present, the module retrieves all the blobs at the root level.

 +--------------------+----------------------------------------------------------------------------------------------------------------------------+
 | **Default value**  | N/A                                                                                                                        |